quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Issuing Connection IDs {#issue-cid}

-Each Connection ID has an associated sequence number to assist in deduplicating messages.
+Each Connection ID has an associated sequence number to assist in detecting when NEW_CONNECTION_ID or RETIRE_CONNECTION_ID frames refer to the same value.
 The initial connection ID issued by an endpoint is sent in the Source Connection ID field of the long packet header ({{long-header}}) during the handshake.
 The sequence number of the initial connection ID is 0.
 If the preferred_address transport parameter is sent, the sequence number of the supplied connection ID is 1.

 Additional connection IDs are communicated to the peer using NEW_CONNECTION_ID frames ({{frame-new-connection-id}}).
 The sequence number on each newly-issued